 Feminism is used as an active tool to represent the interests and gender disparity of the upper-middle and upper-class women in India.
-Women from lower and underprivileged classes aren’t included in the definition yet.
-Simply because the term does not exist in their world, the concept is not broken down to yet.
-They may not understand how to use feminism as a tool to challenge the patriarchal system of a male-dominated household, workplace and society in India.
+And if you’re wondering why we don’t include women from lower and underprivileged classes, it is simply because the term does not exist in their world.
+The concept is not broken down to yet.
+They may not understand how to use feminism as a tool.
+A tool to challenge the patriarchal system of a male-dominated household, workplace, and society in India.
 Education on feminism is essential as most people have an established preconceived notion on the subject without any evidence or scientific perspective.
-On the flipside, if an individual does happen to be well informed, the focus of the conversation shifts.
-Trending topics include urban disparities such as glass ceilings, discrimination, etc. between men and women.
+On the flipside, if an individual does happen to be well informed, the focus of the conversation shifts to urban disparities such as glass ceilings, discrimination, etc. between men and women.

 A walk down memory lane.

 To understand feminism in its entirety, we have to go way back.
 Starting with the history of oppression of women in India because “text without context is pretext”.
 This is not going to be a history course on feminism and gender studies, rather, an informative section of historical facts that every individual must read to help stay in context on the subject of feminism in India.

 The sacrifice of women, quite literally.